 Henry Solly: the origin and nature of Working Men’s Clubs and Institutes (being the first chapter of his 1867/1904 work).

 How to cite this piece: Smith, M. k.
-(2001) ‘Henry Solly and the Working Men’s Club and Institute Union’, the encyclopaedia of informal education. [http://infed.org/mobi/henry-solly-and-the-working-mens-club-and-institute-union/.
+(2001) ‘Henry Solly and the Working Men’s Club and Institute Union’, The encyclopedia of pedagogy and informal education. [https://infed.org/mobi/henry-solly-and-the-working-mens-club-and-institute-union/.
 Retrieved: insert date]

 © Mark K. Smith 2001